os72/protoc-jar/README.md

 ---

-Simple convenience JAR that embeds protoc compiler binaries for Linux, Mac/OSX, and Windows, providing some portability across the major platforms
+Simple convenience JAR that embeds protoc compiler binaries for Linux, Mac/OSX, and Windows, providing some portability across the major platforms.
+At runtime the library detects the platform and executes the corresponding protoc binary.
+Supports protoc versions 2.4.1, 2.5.0, 2.6.1, 3.0.0

 See also
 * https://github.com/os72/protoc-jar-maven-plugin (maven plugin for protobuf code generation)